simofoti/CraniofacialSD-VAE/README.md

 If you want to install CUDA 11.3 and you already have another CUDA version, we recommend following the instruction provided at https://jin-zhe.github.io/guides/getting-cudnn/.
 Obviously, make sure that the commands you type in the terminal have the correct CUDA version and not the one suggested in the tutorial.
+Before installing a new CUDA version, check the drivers compatibility at https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html.

 Then activate the virtual environment :
 ```shell script